 Skip to content

-Convert DNG to JPEG on Mac with Photos export and Preview for single files.
+Convert DNG to JPEG on Mac with Photos, Preview for single files, or delivery sizing in GetCompress.
 Keep RAW masters.

 By Petr Samokhin

 DNG is Adobe’s portable RAW container. iPhone ProRAW, Lightroom exports, and some camera bodies produce DNG.
 Clients still want JPEG.
-Convert DNG to JPG on Mac keeps DNG masters for editing and exports JPEG deliverables at portal width.
-Local processing matters for unreleased product and portrait work.
+Keep DNG masters for editing and export JPEG deliverables at portal width.
+Local export keeps unreleased product and portrait work off online converters.

 Keep the DNG master